As important as our words are for telling our stories, it is critical that we get them right.

 As issues arise in your copy editing, check here first for university-approved styling, including information about how to refer to the institution.
 If the issue isn’t covered here, consult the following guides based on the type of communication.

-For all university publications and websites, refer to the most recent edition of the Chicago Manual of Style.
+For university publications and websites, refer to the most recent edition of the Chicago Manual of Style.

 Chicago’s preferred dictionary is the current edition of Webster’s Third New International Dictionary (available by subscription) or its abridged edition Merriam-Webster’s Collegiate Dictionary (free online).

-For all news releases, media advisories, and other communications sent directly to news media professionals, refer to the most recent edition of the Associated Press Stylebook.
+For news releases, media advisories, and other communications sent directly to news media professionals, refer to the most recent edition of the Associated Press Stylebook.